iyolaoyabiyi/static-calculator/README.md

 1. Enter numbers using the digit buttons (0-9).
 2. Choose the desired operation: +, -, *, or /.
 3. Press "=" to obtain the result.
+Alternatively Choose another desired operation to perform a chained calculation.

 ## How to Run

 Simply open the provided `index.html` file in a web browser to start using the calculator.
-The styles are defined in `./css/style.css`, and the functionality is handled by `./js/script.js`.
+The styles are defined in `css/style.css`, and the functionality is handled by `js/script.js`.

 ## Live Demo

-Explore the calculator in action on our website: [Static Calculator Demo](#)
+Explore the calculator in action on our website: [Static Calculator Demo](https://iyotestapp.my-board.org/static-calculator/)

 ## License